-(1) The findings of this study revealed that 2D and 3D simulator programs effectively enhanced the mastery of desired skills of the marine engineering students at JBLFMU-Molo, Iloilo City.
-Most of the students preferred the 3D simulator program, therefore, the administration should look into the advantages of the 3D simulator program.
-More studies of this kind must be considered to further validate the results of this investigation.

-(2) The lack of computers of the 3D simulator program must be addressed through a careful and periodic assessment of the simulation rooms where these courses will be conducted.
+- (1) The findings of this study revealed that 2D and 3D simulator programs effectively enhanced the mastery of desired skills of the marine engineering students at JBLFMU-Molo, Iloilo City.
+Most of the students preferred the 3D simulator program, therefore, the administration should look into the advantages of the 3D simulator program to maximize the applicability of the program.
+More studies of this kind must be considered to further validate the results of this investigation. - (2) The lack of computers of the 3D simulator program must be addressed through a careful and periodic assessment of the simulation rooms where these courses will be conducted.